kyranlewis/nhl-draft-data-filter/README.md

 # Project Context
 This project was used as a final project for my first Python Programming course at NSCC.
 Designed to display skills in data filtration & transformation, and creating a user-focused program.

+PLEASE NOTE: This was before I began to start learning pandas/numpy and various other packages.